fenago/R-Programming/md/Lab_1.md

-One tool that statisticians---and now data scientists as well---often use for data cleaning, analysis, and reporting is the R programming language.
+One tool that statisticians --- and now data scientists as well often use for data cleaning, analysis, and reporting is the R programming language.

-In this lab, we\'ll begin by looking at the basics of using R as a programming language and as a statistical analysis tool, and we\'ll also install a few useful R packages that we will continue to use throughout the course.

 By the end of this lab, you will be able to: